HIV timeline: What are the stages?

 - the presence of other infections

-People who are HIV-positive and do not seek treatment will generally progress to the AIDS stage within 2 to 15 years after infection.
+People who have the HIV virus and do not seek treatment will generally develop stage 3, AIDS, within 2 to 15 years after infection.

 After a diagnosis of AIDS, people who do not have treatment typically survive for 3 years.
 If a person who is not receiving treatment for AIDS also develops an opportunistic illness, their life expectancy drops to 12 months.